benchristel/sindarin/pronunciation.md

 In addition to having long and short vowels, Sindarin makes a contrast between long and short consonants.
 English also has this contrast in a few cases: _unaimed_ has a short _n_, while _unnamed_ (if you're trying to pronounce it differently from _unaimed_) has a long _n_.

 In Sindarin spelling, a doubled letter means the consonant is long.
-For example, [.s melon] "I love" has a short [.s L], while [.s mellon] "friend" has a long [.s L].
+For example, [.s.salo melon] "I love" has a short [.s L], while [.s mellon] "friend" has a long [.s L].

 [.s PH] is a tricky exception: at the beginning or end of a word it's a short [.s F]-sound, pronounced as in _photograph_.
 However, in the middle of a word, it's long: [.s ephel] "outer fence" is pronounced _ef-fel_.